 Throughout its history, the Abbey of the Tre Fontane has faced numerous challenges and upheavals.
 It endured invasions, sackings, and even periods of abandonment.
 However, it always managed to rise from the ashes and restore its spiritual significance.

 One notable event in the abbey's history occurred in the 10th century when it was occupied by a group of Cistercian monks.
 The Cistercians, known for their dedication to simplicity and austerity, contributed to the abbey's architectural and spiritual transformation.
-They brought with them their expertise in and viticulture, introducing the art of and production to the abbey.
+They brought with them their expertise in brewing and viticulture, introducing the art of beer and wine production to the abbey.

 As a sommelier and brewer, I can't help but be intrigued by this aspect of the abbey's history.
 Imagining the monks diligently tending to their vineyards and crafting their own unique brews brings a sense of connection and appreciation for the traditions that have been passed down through the centuries.